distributive/Sahasrara/README.md

 - `MODERATOR_GROUP` (optional) - the group ID assigned to moderator members.
 - `SUPERUSER_GROUP` (optional) - the group ID assigned to the superuser.
 - `ALLOW_GIT_UPDATE` (mandatory) - whether superusers can update the bot from git through Discord.
+- `EMOJI_SERVERS` (optional) - a list of server IDs that the bot will search for emoji within.

-The two Group settings are optional, but without them any commands that require elevated permissions will not be able to be called when DEBUG is false.
+The two Group settings are optional, but without them any commands that require elevated permissions will not be able to be called when `DEBUG` is false.
 Users with the superuser group are able to run every command (including some dangerous ones), so caution should be used when setting these up.

 If you have any difficulties setting it up, see the [contributor's guide](CONTRIBUTING.md) for a walkthrough.